 Term loans are short-term loans that must be repaid in a smaller period of time, which will not be more than one year.

-The most expensive form of credit, short-term loans, should be used only when absolutely essential.
+The most expensive form of credit, short-term loans, should be used by small businesses only when absolutely essential.

 Business Credit Cards

-A trucking company's credit card, when handled sensibly, may be a huge advantage.
-Revolving credit lines are available to businesses using a credit card.
+A trucking company's credit card, when handled sensibly, can be a huge advantage.
+Revolving credit lines are available to businesses using a business credit card.
 For emergencies, this is extremely useful.